celo-org/celo-composer/packages/react-app-wagmi/README.md

+# Simple Celo Dapp

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) that connects to [Celo](https://celo.org) via [Metamask](https://metamask.io) or [WalletConnect](http://walletconnect.org/).

 ## Requirements

 1. Yarn
 2. Metamask or WalletConnect enabled web3 wallet with a connection to the Alfajores testnet.
    1. Read about how to connect Metamask to Alfajores [here](https://docs.celo.org/getting-started/wallets/using-metamask-with-celo/manual-setup#adding-a-celo-network-to-metamask).

 ## Getting Started

 First, run the development server: